nijuyonkadesu/preemptive-impressions/homework/homelab/podman.md

 9. [ok] storage issue within the server (ughh, directories are not auto created)
     a. but it's not storage issue
 10. add preexec for folder creation
+12. revert directory renames and make docker for watgbridge
+13. backup scripts for postgres & watgbridge

 # Secrets